samratbhatnagar/azure-docs-data/docs/data-guide/big-data/real-time-processing.md

 A real-time processing architecture has the following logical components.

 - **Real-time message ingestion.** The architecture must include a way to capture and store real-time messages to be consumed by a stream processing consumer.
 In simple cases, this service could be implemented as a simple data store in which new messages are deposited in a folder.
-But often the solution requires a message broker, such as Azure Event Hubs, that acts as a buffer for the messages.
-The message broker should support scale-out processing and reliable delivery.
+But often the solution requires a specialized message broker, such as Azure Event Hubs, that acts as a buffer for the messages.
+The message broker should support high throughput message ingestion, and support the stream processing application in scale-out processing and reliable delivery.

 - **Stream processing.** After capturing real-time messages, the solution must process them by filtering, aggregating, and otherwise preparing the data for analysis.